MelonKony/millmint/site/factbook/society/culture/religion.md

 ---
-title: Religion
+title: Religion in Oslola
-fulltitle: Religion in Vekllei
+fulltitle: Religion in Oslola
 icon: 💀
 emoji: d
 color: red

-tags:
-  - culture
-categories:
-  - society

 image: /images/death.jpg

+description: The historic religion in Oslola is Upen, an animistic, syncretic and ancient system of belief closely tied to the land.

 aliases:
 - /religion/

-description: Upen is an indigenous religion of Vekllei, a utopia created by Hobart Phillips.

 ---
 {{<note series>}}
  This article is about [Vekllei](/vekllei)